 Multiple high interest credit cards with large balances can be difficult to manage.
 You may have hefty monthly minimum payments which you can’t afford.
 This can lead to missed payments, late fees, and eventually, a lower credit score.
 If you owe a lot of money from different creditors, you may want to consider debt consolidation.

-Debt consolidation is the process of taking out one loan that covers all the smaller loans.
-You pay off all your smaller loans at once, and then pay down the larger loan over time.
+Debt consolidation is the process of taking out one loan that covers the smaller loans.
+You pay off your smaller loans at once, and then pay down the larger loan over time.

 Easier money management – By consolidating your debt, you’ll reduce the amount of bills you have to pay each month.
 This makes budgeting easier.
 You’ll have just one bill to track, making it less likely that you will forget to pay your bill and have to pay a late fee.
 A good payment history is key to a good credit score.

 Possible lower interest rates – Debt consolidation loans may have a lower interest rate than the individual loans.
 Your monthly payments may be smaller, but may be spread out over a longer period of time.